makrai/notes/kashyapi21-repr-learn-cluster.md

   * hE training not directly optimizes for a clustering evaluation metric
     * training optimizes for a different criterion that approximates the global clustering error
-  * Semi-supervised clustering approaches (Basu+ 2002) cast the clustering problem into binary classification by learning pairwise constraints extracted from the available training examples: must-links for sample pairs sharing the same cluster and cannot-links for different clusters
+  * Semi-supervised clustering approaches (Basu+ 2002)
+    * clustering cast as binary classification by learning pairwise constraints extracted from the available training examples: must-links for sample pairs sharing the same cluster and cannot-links for different clusters
   * hE, if there are small clusters: only a few must-links
     * highly unbalanced training data
     * => trained model is biased towards predicitng cannot-links